taggaddaaaa/myTwitterHistory/README.md

 # myTwitterHistory

-This is a github page where you can find the archive of my tweets.
+This is a github page where you can find the archives of my tweets.

-I used this awesome tutorial to build this project : http://bit.ly/2ruJ3jo